From Berlin to Andaman Islands

 Katleen, having lived in the heart of Berlin for more than 11 years, always felt passionate towards alternative lifestyles and sustainability.
-Despite working in the digitalisation sector within a corporate setup, Katleen quickly realised that she was interested in the waste management sector.
+Despite working in the digitalization sector within a corporate setup, Katleen quickly realized that she was interested in the waste management sector.
 Through self-training and attending workshops, she became more aware of the value in waste and understood the fundamentals of collection, segregation and recycling.

 Kachrewaale and Katleen